stakater/mto-docs/content/console/templates.md

 #### Resource Mappings

-The Resource Mappings section allows you to define mappings for Kubernetes resources such as Secrets and configmaps, enabling advanced or custom deployment scenarios.
+The Resource Mappings section allows you to define mappings for Kubernetes resources such as Secrets and ConfigMaps, enabling advanced or custom deployment scenarios.
 This is useful for referencing or distributing existing resources across different namespaces.

 ![templateResourceMappings](../images/templateResourceMappings.png)

 - **Resource Type Dropdown:** Select the type of resource you want to map.
 The available options typically include
     - Secrets
-    - configmaps
+    - ConfigMaps
 - **Name & Namespace:** Enter the name of the resource and the target namespace where it should be mapped.
 - **Add Button:** Click Add to include the mapping in your template.
 Each mapping will appear as a tag below the input fields showing the resource name and its associated namespace.
-- **Listing and Removal:** Added mappings are displayed in separate sections for Secrets and configmaps.
-Each mapping is shown as a tag (e.g., secret-s1 (namespace-n1) or configmap-c1 (namespace-n2)).
+- **Listing and Removal:** Added mappings are displayed in separate sections for Secrets and ConfigMaps.
+Each mapping is shown as a tag (e.g., `secret-s1` (`namespace-n1`) or `configmap-c1` (`namespace-n2`)).
 Click the "X" on a tag to remove a mapping from the template.

 #### Manifests

 The Manifests section allows you to add raw Kubernetes manifests directly to your template.
-This is useful for provisioning standard Kubernetes resources such as Deployments, Services, configmaps, Secrets, NetworkPolicies, and more, using YAML definitions.
+This is useful for provisioning standard Kubernetes resources such as Deployments, Services, ConfigMaps, Secrets, NetworkPolicies, and more, using YAML definitions.

 ![templateManifestResource](../images/templateManifestResource.png)